 Building on her strengths in coaching women lawyers, executives, professional service providers and entrepreneurs, Debra has facilitated more than seventy women’s peer groups, seminars, workshops and retreats.
 Debra also leverages years of experience coaching professionals as they become parents.
 Debra works with her clients before and after childbirth and after they return to work, assisting them to balance personal and professional responsibilities.

 Having earned two Master’s degrees, Debra is also accredited by the International Coach Federation as a Professional Certified Coach (PCC) (2008) and has submitted her application to be accredited as a Master Certified Coach (MCC), the next and highest level of coach accreditation.
 She was certified with her Executive Coach Accreditation (2007) by IPEC Coaching, one of North America’s leading coaching institutes, in New York City.

 Based in downtown Toronto, Debra has an international coaching practice.
-Debra has coached clients in Alberta, Argentina, Belgium, Brasilia, Brazil, British Columbia, California, Chile, Colorado, Costa Rica, Czechia, D.C., Denmark, Dubai, Finland, Florida, France, Germany, Illinois, Ireland, Italy, Japan, Kentucky, Latvia, Louisiana, Luxembourg, Maryland, Mexico, the Netherlands, New Jersey, New York, Northwest Territories, Nova Scotia, Oklahoma, Ontario, Oregon, Pennsylvania, Poland, Quebec, Saskatchewan, South Carolina, Spain, Sweden, Switzerland, Texas, Turkey, United Kingdom, and Washington, face-to-face, or by telephone or Skype.
+Debra has coached clients in Alberta, Argentina, Belgium, Brasilia, Brazil, British Columbia, California, Chile, Colorado, Costa Rica, Czechia, D.C., Denmark, Dubai, Finland, Florida, France, Georgia, Germany, Illinois, Ireland, Italy, Japan, Kentucky, Latvia, Louisiana, Luxembourg, Maryland, Mexico, the Netherlands, New Jersey, New York, Northwest Territories, Nova Scotia, Oklahoma, Ontario, Oregon, Pennsylvania, Poland, Quebec, Saskatchewan, South Carolina, Spain, Sweden, Switzerland, Texas, Turkey, United Kingdom, and Washington, face-to-face, or by telephone or Skype.